Completing the FAFSA

 For short program excursions (i.e., winter break), the on-campus cost is increased and you’re offered additional loan funding only.
-In most cases, you’ll have already received an initial award letter for study on campus.
-After your study abroad budget is reviewed, an updated award letter reflecting the adjustments in your aid package will be created and an email notification will be sent to you.
+In most cases, you will have already received an initial Financial Aid Notification for study on campus.
+After your study abroad budget is reviewed, an updated Financial Aid Notification reflecting the adjustments in your aid package will be created and an email will be sent to you.

 If you’re studying abroad over the summer, you must also complete and submit our Summer Financial Aid Application along with a copy of the study abroad budget.

 If your study abroad program cost is less than your on-campus cost of attendance, your aid will be adjusted to reflect the study abroad cost.
 As a result, some of your gift assistance may be reduced.

 Studying abroad doesn’t make you more eligible for gift assistance if the cost is higher than your on-campus cost of attendance.
 Tuition waivers only cover your Illinois tuition assessment; they don’t cover foreign tuition or study abroad fees, and you must pay any additional charges.
 Some students who otherwise wouldn’t be eligible for a need-based loan may become eligible for a Direct Subsidized Loan as a result of the increased costs of studying abroad.

 Any increase in financial aid to help meet the additional costs of studying abroad will usually require additional loan money such as a Direct Subsidized, Direct Unsubsidized, Direct Parent PLUS, or Alternative Educational Loans.
 Federal loan limits do apply.
 For more information, visit Loans.